 Because educators interact so much with others, great people skills are essential, including communication and collaboration as well as the ability to encourage others.

 When you are excited about something, your enthusiasm can be contagious.
 Educators need to truly love nursing and feel strongly about its value — not just today but into the future.
+As with demonstrating your own drive to learn and grow, sharing your passion for nursing can inspire engagement and motivation in students.

 There is a shortage of nurse educators, so if you are leaning toward this career path, you can expect many employment opportunities.
 Completing an online MSN program can give you the information and expertise you need to communicate your experience to the next generation.